Valuation Revision Books in context

 The PRONI Valuation Revision Books will complement any research undertaken using the Griffith's Valuation database currently available on the Ask About Ireland website.

-How is information presented in Valuation Revision Books?
+How information is presented in Valuation Revision Books

 Each volume in a series will generally contain an index.
 The index provides a note of the poor law union, electoral division, and county and a list of the townlands contained within the volume.
 If the townland exists within a town or city, this too will be listed, along with any streets within that urban area.